 Now, physician advisors function as the arbiters of medical necessity.
 Whether they are internal or external to the hospital, they play a crucial role in the review process.

 However, even that change pales in relation to a new change: the introduction of artificial intelligence (AI).
 We haven’t had anything remotely close to AI in utilization management until recently.
 This is a major utilization management innovation.

 Before now, we reviewed each patient in parts — specific diagnoses and conditions only — but now we can use analytics to help us understand the entirety of the patient.
 Until a few years ago, a patient’s previous medical history wasn’t even considered in the utilization review process.

-With this past focus on condition-specific diagnoses and determinations, we missed so much.
-Patients are complex — acute and chronic conditions all tie into one another — and as a case manager, I want to see all of that.
+case manager, I want to see all of that.
 Artificial intelligence and technology give us the opportunity to better understand our patients and to manage care that meets their specific cases.

 Often, when I speak to case managers, they pose important questions about AI: Is my job going away?
 Does this mean that nurses won’t play a role in utilization management in the future?
 My answer is simple: Artificial intelligence is a tool.